prisha8421/optimisation-assignment-flam/README.md

 Step 6 – Running the Optimizer

 Explanation:

 The optimizer iteratively minimized the mean L1 distance.

 A population size of 10 and tolerance of
 10^-4 were used for balanced accuracy and runtime.

 The algorithm displayed progress (disp=True) and returned the best-fit parameters once convergence was achieved.

 Step 7 – Obtaining and Presenting Results

 Explanation:

-Upon successful optimization, the optimal values of unknownsθ,M,X were printed in both radians and degrees.
+Upon successful optimization, the optimal values of unknowns θ,M,X were printed in both radians and degrees.
 The final minimized Mean L1 Distance was reported as the performance metric.

 The optimized equation was also automatically formatted into LaTeX for direct submission.

 Step 8 – Visualization and Verification

 Explanation:

 To verify correctness, the predicted curve (in red) and original data (in blue) were plotted using Matplotlib.
 A close visual overlap confirmed that the optimizer successfully minimized the L1 distance and captured the data pattern effectively.